 Meals on Wheels Anderson at 105 South Fant Street can always use large (#10) cans of fruit, applesauce, or vegetables; bags of rice or noodles, individually wrapped dessert items (such as Little Debbie’s or Rice Krispie Treats), bleach, laundry detergent, dishcloths, and dish towels.
 They also accept donations of new, one-of-a-kind items or experiences that can be included in an auction or raffle at one of the signature fundraising events held each year.
 Popular past items include:

 - Experiences (such things as Ski Passes, Vacation Packages, Park Passes)

 - Outdoor Recreational Items (Boards, Floats, Boating Accessories, Camping Equipment)

-Developmental Center for Exceptional Children at 1100 West Franklin Street has an extensive supply here: supplies – which includes my personal favorites: duct tape and WD-40 – along with items that range from the small (paper clips), the easy (Ziplock bags), the vital (toilet paper) and the sanitary (Clorox bleach).
+The Champions Center (formerly known as DCEC) at 1700 South Fant Street has an extensive supply here: supplies – which includes my personal favorites: duct tape and WD-40 – along with items that range from the small (paper clips and staples), the easy (Ziplock bags), the vital (toilet paper) and the sanitary (Clorox bleach).
 If you just found 400 extra rubber bands and 9 spare Sharpies, take them over to DCEC!